 Nick told Chelsea that he had plans for a romantic outing at the Horton cabin once she felt strong enough to travel.
 Nick asked Chelsea if she wanted to get some fresh air and sit out in the back yard with him, but Chelsea brushed him off and told him that she wasn't feeling well and would call him later.

 At the hospital, Lexie tried to coax Daniel to stay in Salem and hoped that the reason he was leaving was not because of his feelings for Chelsea.
 Daniel assured Lexie that it was time for a change, said goodbye, and left.

 Nick felt sad and rejected and left for the Brady Pub to find support from his friends after his visit with Chelsea.
-Daniel entered the pub to overhear Morgan, Max, and Nick discussing Chelsea's indifference towards Nick.
-Nick was very upset and left the Pub.
+Daniel entered the pub and overheard Morgan, Max, and Nick discussing Chelsea's indifference toward Nick.
+Nick was very upset and left the pub.
 Nick left his notebook behind, and Max decided to finish some of Nick's mathematical formulas.

 Stephanie was not surprised at Chelsea's feelings for Daniel and told her that she blasted Daniel for not being honest about his feelings for Chelsea.
 Stephanie urged Chelsea to go after Daniel because she knew that Daniel had feelings for Chelsea.

 Martino Vitale insisted that he be given access to Ava's hospital room.
 He asked Kayla who she was and for someone to update him on his daughter's condition.
-Kayla explained that she was one of Ava's doctors and one of the hostages that Ava held captive at the Vitale compound.
-Martino told Kayla that he was not responsible for what happened at his home when he was not there.
+Kayla explained that she was one of Ava's doctors and one of the hostages that Ava had held captive at the Vitale compound.
+Martino told Kayla that he was not responsible for what had happened at his home when he had not been there.